Explore expert tips on how to find affordable home insurance in Virginia Beach, Virginia.

 What you pay for homeowners insurance in Virginia Beach will depend on the insurance company you get your policy through.
 The most affordable home insurance in Virginia Beach is Nationwide offering average annual rates at just $982 per year.
 This is considerably cheaper than the city’s average homeowners premium of $2,022.

-Have a look at the cheapest homeowners insurance companies in Virginia Beach, Virginia to find the right home policy for you.
+Have a look at the cheapest homeowners insurance companies in Virginia Beach, Virginia.
+Then, see our guide ranking home insurers by customer satisfaction, third-party ratings, and other factors to find the right home policy for you.

 |Company||Average Annual Rate|

 Your chosen amount of homeowners coverage impacts the insurance premiums you pay.
 Homeowners in Virginia Beach who carry $200K in dwelling coverage pay an average of $1,641 per year, while those with coverage up to $400K pay around $2,696 per year.

 Depending on which part of Virginia Beach you live in, you may see a big difference in your home insurance costs.
 One of the factors that insurers use when pricing your policy is the number of claims filed in your surrounding area.
 As such, the location of your house can drastically influence your home insurance premium.

 The cheapest home insurance rates in Virginia Beach are available in 23464.
 In 23464, the typical home insurance policy costs $1,852 per year — $171 less than the citywide average in Virginia Beach.
 The below table shows the best places to live in Virginia Beach if you’re looking for affordable homeowners insurance.